ControlCplusControlV/Truffle-Yulp-Box/README.md

 # Truffle-Yulp-Box
 A Good Starting Repo for Any Yul+ Project

-To use, much more easily than my hardhat plugin just run
+To use first make sure yul-log is installed via

 ```
-npm install yulp
+npm install -g yul-log
 ```

-then, simply run
+then you can simply run

 ```
-node transpile.js truffle
+yul-log truffle
 ```

-and then your usual
+to compile and

 ```
-truffle compile
+truffle test
 ```

-and it works perfectly

-More details to come!
+to test your contracts like you would with any other truffle project!